Ryūjin: How the jellyfish lost its bones

 One legend involving Ryūjin is the story about how the jellyfish lost its bones.
-According to this story, Ryūjin wanted to eat monkey's liver (in some versions of the story, to heal an incurable rash), and sent the jellyfish to get him a monkey.
+According to this story, Ryūjin wanted to eat a monkey's liver (in some versions of the story, to heal an incurable rash), and sent the jellyfish to get him a monkey.
 The monkey managed to sneak away from the jellyfish by telling him that he had put his liver in a jar in the forest and offered to go and get it.
 As the jellyfish came back and told Ryūjin what had happened, Ryūjin became so angry that he beat the jellyfish until its bones were crushed.

 The Tale of Tawara Tōda

-One myth involves Ryūjin asking a man by the name of Tawara Tōda to help him get rid of a giant centipede attacking his kingdom.
-Tawara Tōda agrees to help Ryūjin and Tawara Tōda accompanies Ryūjin back to his home.
-When Tawara Tōda killed the centipede, Ryūjin awarded him with a bag of rice.
+One myth involves Ryūjin asking a man by the name of Tawara Tōda to help him get rid of a Ōmukade attacking his kingdom.
+Tawara Tōda agrees to help Ryūjin and accompanies him back to his home.
+When Tawara Tōda killed the Ōmukade, Ryūjin awarded him with legendary armours and swords, undiminishing rolls of silk, an inexhaustable bag of rice, and a bell made of crimson copper which was later hung at Miidera to tell the hour.

 Empress Jingū

-According to legend, the Empress Jingū was able to carry out her attack into Korea with the help of Ryūjin's tide jewels.
-Some versions of the legend say that Empress Jingū asked Isora to go down to Ryūjin's palace and retrieve the tide jewels.
+According to legend, the Empress Jingū was able to carry out her attack into Korea with the help of Ryūjin's Tide jewels.
+Some versions of the legend say that Empress Jingū asked Isora to go down to Ryūjin's palace and retrieve the Tide jewels.

-Upon confronting the Korean navy, Jingū threw the kanju (干珠, "tide-ebbing jewel") into the sea, and the tide receded.
+Upon confronting the Korean navy, Jingū threw the Kanju (干珠, "tide-ebbing jewel") into the sea, and the tide receded.
 The Korean fleet was stranded, and the men got out of their ships.
-Jingū then threw down the manju (満珠, "tide-flowing jewel") and the water rose, drowning the Korean soldiers.
+Jingū then threw down the Manju (満珠, "tide-flowing jewel") and the water rose, drowning the Korean soldiers.

 Family

-Ryūjin was the father of the beautiful Toyotama-Hime goddess who married the hunter prince Hoori.
-The first Emperor of Japan, Emperor Jimmu, is said to have been a grandson of Otohime and Hoori's.
-Thus, Ryūjin is said to be one of the ancestors of the Japanese imperial dynasty.
+Ryūjin was the father of the beautiful princess Otohime who appears in the tale of Urashima Tarō, Otohime (Princess Oto)'s name consists of the character also read otsu meaning "No. 2", implying that she should also have an elder sister named "Kohime".